ushahidi/platform-release/README.md

 If you are running the Docker container, you may set this variable using the `SITE_URL` environment variable.
 (In the default install the site URL **is** the backend URL).

+### Running database migrations

+The database migrations will run automatically when the container starts for the first time and then after every restart.

+If you would like to run the migrations manually while the container is running, without needing a restart:

+`docker compose exec ushahidi /run.sh migrate`

 # Other documentation